crobiny/PHBS_BlockChain_2018/README.md

 ## 2.Privacy Problem of Block Chain

 Bitcoin trading does not require the user's real identity, but block-chain technology such as Bitcoin is not an **anonymous** system.
 Strictly speaking, Bitcoin is an **pseudonym** system-- the so-called pseudonym, that is, an identity unrelated to the real identity we use in the network.
-For example, in the transaction of Bitcoin system, users do not need to use their real name, but use public key hash value as the  trading identification.
-In this case, the public key hash value represents the identity of the user, independent of the real name, so Bitcoin is pseudonymous.

 But anonymity is different from pseudonym.
 In computer science, anonymity refers to the so-called unrelated pseudonym, that is, from the perspective of an attacker, it is impossible to correlate any two interactions between users and the system.
 In Bitcoin, because users repeatedly use public key hash values as transaction identifiers, it is obvious that transactions can be correlated.
 Bitcoin is not anonymous